Ailsa Dixon's scores are published by Composers Edition

 I will lift up mine eyes — anthem for high soprano and piano or organ.
 Click here to listen.
 Also arranged for piano and violin.

 Shining Cold — vocalise for high soprano, ondes martenot, viola and cello.
 First performed by Sally Harrison, Cynthia Millar and members of the Brindisi Quartet, Little Missenden Festival, 1986.
-Included on the Villiers Quartet's 2025 recording of Ailsa Dixon's chamber music, with Lucy Cox (soprano) and Charlie Draper (ondes martenot).
+Included on the Villiers Quartet's 2025 recording of Ailsa Dixon's chamber music, with Lucy Cox (soprano) and Charlie Draper (ondes Martenot).

 The Spirit of Love — 3 songs for soprano and string quartet.
 First performed by Lucy Cox and the Villiers Quartet, St George's Bristol, February 2020.
 Included as the title work on the Villiers Quartet's 2025 recording of Ailsa Dixon's chamber music, with Lucy Cox (soprano).